AngleProtocol/angle-docs/README.md

 Beyond creating the first liquid and decentralized Euro stablecoin, the main goal of Angle is to create a money layer for DeFi.
 Angle will not only expand to multiple blockchains or open networks, it will also seek to launch stablecoins for other types of assets.

-You can read our [Roadmap blog post](https://blog.angle.money/expanding-beyond-220m-tvl-6475711f458b) from March 3rd 2022 to learn more.

 ## 📐 [Discord](https://discord.gg/3vaHCJw7Mz)

 Angle is currently being developed by its Core Team and community.
-Any help and initiative is more than welcome!

-There are a large number of ways to build decentralized stablecoins.
-We, at Angle, see the stablecoin space and DeFi more broadly as a large playground where we explore ways to invent cool, sustainable and robust primitives.

 Angle community Discord server is where we collectively organize ourselves to build the best protocol possible, help everyone understand what Angle is about, and most of all have fun playing with DeFi!